web3privacy/hackathonusecases/public/data/ideas/archive/organizational-use-cases.md

 ## Data Protecting Proof of Concepts 🔓

-We’re always looking to support applications that utilize privacy and ZK proofs in interesting and useful ways.
+We're always looking to support applications that utilize privacy and ZK proofs in interesting and useful ways.

 ### Ideas